 Brown University has as its primary aim the education of a highly qualified and diverse student body.
 The University respects each student's dignity, capacity to contribute, and desire for personal growth and accomplishment.
-Brown's commitment to students with disabilities is based on awareness of what students require for success and seeks to foster an environment in which that success may be achieved.
 As part of the commitment to help all students reach their full potential, the University offers equal educational opportunities and reasonable accommodations for the needs of qualified students with disabilities, in accordance with the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the Rehabilitation Act of 1973.

 Qualifying for Services

 An "individual with a disability" is someone with a physical or mental impairment that substantially limits one or more major life activities.
 A person is considered to be a person with a disability if he/she has the disability, has a record of the disability, or is regarded as having the disability.

 A "physical or mental impairment" is any physiological disorder or condition, cosmetic disfigurement, or anatomical loss affecting one or more of the following body systems: neurological, musculoskeletal, special sense organs, respiratory (including speech organs), cardiovascular, reproductive, digestive, genito-urinary, hemic and lymphatic, skin and endocrine.
 "Mental impairment" means any psychological disorder, such as mental retardation, organic brain syndrome, emotional or mental illness, and specific learning disabilities.